avierstr/amplicon_sorter/README.md

 ### Release notes:

+2025/03/15:

+- Fixed bug that when the option '-aln --alignment' was used, when a group contained subgroups, it was only saving the alignment of the last subgroup. (noticed by Beilin)

 2025/03/10:

-- Fixed hang when it had 'no reads to compare'.
+- Fixed hang when it had 'no reads to compare'. (noticed by Beilin)

 2024/10/16: